Tools like Kajabi help you run your online business and sell your online courses. But how do you decide on a price for your course?

 When marketing your course, you’re selling an outcome, not a product.

-Ask yourself, “How will my audience benefit from this course?”
+Ask yourself, “How will my audience benefit from this online course?”

 We’ll discuss this in more detail further on in this article, but remember, your audience is looking for relief from some pain point.
 That’s where the value is.